-The Company has delegated the investment management of the portfolio to Puma Investment Management Limited ("Puma Investments").
-The principal terms of the Company's management agreement with Puma Investments are set out in note 3 to the financial statements.
-The annual running costs of the Company are subject to a cap of 3.5% of the Company's Net Assets as at the end of the previous accounting period.
-The Company has delegated company secretarial and other accounting and administrative support to PI Administration Services Limited for an aggregate annual fee of 0.35% of the NAV of the Fund at each quarter end, payable quarterly in arrears.
+The Company has delegated the investment management of the portfolio to Puma Investment Management Limited (Puma Investments).
+The principal terms of the Company's management agreement with Puma Investments is set out in note 2 to the financial statements.
+The annual running costs of the Company are subject to a cap of 3.5% of the Company's Net Assets.

+Puma Investments also provide company secretarial and other accounting and administrative support to the Company for an aggregate annual fee of 0.35% of the Net Assets of the Fund at each quarter end, payable quarterly in arrears.